sk48880/AV-ML-Hikeathon/README.md

 for which participants are required to predict is_chat on the test set.
 (Note that id is just here to identify a unique row in test set and is used in the submission format section)

-Submission Format
-Submission file must be in a zipped format containing only one csv corresponding to the submission.
-The format to be followed is:

-id	is_chat
-1	0.25
-2	0.26
-3	0.69
-4	0.27
-5	0.22
-Evaluation Metric
+# Evaluation Metric
 The submitted output will be evaluated by the AUC-ROC score

-Competition Link
+# Competition Link
-Leaderboard
+# Leaderboard
-Public LB : 59th Rank
+# Public LB : 59th Rank
-Private LB : 56th Rank
+# Private LB : 56th Rank